-Several thousand individual noxious and/or invasive non-native weeds (thistles, butterfly bush, hawkweeds, and scotch broom) were removed from roadsides on the Lake Chaplain Tract during 2007.
-Approximately half of those were removed from roadsides within the hydrographic boundary of Lake Chaplain, where herbicide application is not permitted.
-Flower or seed-head cutting and hand pulling are the typical means used to remove these plants.
+Over five thousand individual noxious and/or invasive non-native weeds (thistles, butterfly bush, tansy ragwort, and scotch broom) were uprooted along roadsides on the Lake Chaplain Tract during 2008.
+Nearly 85% of uprooted weeds were situated within the hydrographic boundary of Lake Chaplain, where herbicide application is not permitted.
+Flower or seed-head cutting and hand pulling are the typical means used to control these plants.

 Two patches of Japanese knotweed were identified outside of the hydrographic boundary of Lake Chaplain in 2006.
-The patches were slashed in early summer of 2007 and subsequent sprouts were treated with herbicide in early fall of 2007.
-Additional treatment may be necessary in 2008.
+The patches were slashed in early summer of 2008 and subsequent sprouts were treated with herbicide in early fall of 2007.
+One patch was again slashed in the early summer of 2008 and treated with herbicide in early fall of 2008.
+Additional treatment may be necessary in 2009.